DBKorn/SelfDrivingCar/README.md

 Obstacle avoiding mode: The car will drive freely until it runs into some obstacle and will avoid it.
 It uses a HC-SR04 ultrasonic module to measure how far away obstacles are.
 It sits atop a servo so it can rotate right and left to find an obstacle free path.<br/>

 Light tracking mode: The car will follow the light shined by a flashlight or similar device.
 It must be placed in a darkened room for best results.
 It uses two photoresistors mounted on the front corners of the car.
 It measures the light, compares which side is brighter, and moves accordingly.
 The photoresistors are connected to an ADC7830 to read the exact voltage so we will know which side has the brighter light. <br/>

+The PCA9685 library is made by OSOYOO. <br/>